 Prison brain gyms

-Prisoners’ wellbeing charity Recoop invited RAMM to contribute to prison brain gyms with groups of over-50s at Exeter and Dartmoor prisons.
+Prisoners’ wellbeing charity Recoop invited the Royal Albert Memorial Museum & Art Gallery (RAMM) to contribute to prison brain gyms with groups of over-50s at Exeter and Dartmoor prisons.

 Recoop invited RAMM to contribute to “brain gym” sessions – a kind of exercise for the mind – for wellbeing groups of over-50s at Exeter and Dartmoor prisons.
 Museum objects are fantastic tools for sparking conversations, which can improve people’s wellbeing by providing both mental stimulation and social interaction.
 In the prison context, material from outside can light the way for mental journeys beyond the cell walls.

 RAMM’s four sessions at Exeter and Dartmoor combined visual presentations with the chance to handle artefacts.
 They discussed how to redesign and update a museum, based on the redevelopment which led to RAMM winning the title of Museum of the Year 2012.
-And they told the story of St Nicholas Priory, originally part of Exeter’s first medieval monastery and now presented by RAMM as an Elizabethan town house to give an insight into Tudor life.
+And they told the story of St Nicholas Priory, originally part of Exeter’s first medieval monastery and now presented by RAMM as an Elizabethan town house.

 Prisoners of all categories are sent to Exeter from around the West Country.
 Dartmoor Prison – an imposing building in bleak moorlands – is no longer the high-security institution it was for many decades, and now focuses on training and resettlement.
 Recoop, the museum’s partner organisation, gave museum staff and volunteers training and induction on prison routine and security issues.

-Discussion flowed easily, on topics ranging from building projects to historical and cultural questions.
+Discussion flowed easily, on topics ranging from building projects to history and culture.
 Of 16 inmates who took part in sessions, most were not local and few had visited RAMM or St Nicholas Priory, so the museum introduced participants to a new experience and reached a new audience.
 RAMM provided guidebooks which will be available from Exeter prison’s library.